 At Seer Medical, we offer diagnostics in the comfort of home.
-Our at-home video-EEG-ECG service can provide a detailed diagnostic report within four (4) weeks of being monitored—all without needing to visit the hospital.
-Our service is covered by Medicare, available across Australia, and can be done in coordination with your primary care doctor.
-In addition, you can keep track of any seizure activity in preparation for testing using Seer App.
+Our at-home video-EEG-ECG service can provide a detailed diagnostic report within five (5) weeks of being monitored—all without needing to visit the hospital.
+Our service is available across Australia and can be done in coordination with your primary care doctor.
+In addition, you can keep track of any seizure activity in preparation for testing using the Seer app.
 Contact us today to see how we can help.

-[Image description: iPhone with Seer App downloaded on right.
+[Image description: iPhone with the Seer app downloaded on right.
 Text on left reads “Keep track of your events.
 Have better conversations with your Doctor.
-Download the Seer App.”]
+Download the Seer app.”]